Shift3/boilerplate-client-react/README.md

   - The default region your infrastructure is deployed to.
   - `us-west-2`

-Once these are set up, your project will be **automatically deployed** whenever new commits to the `development` branch are pushed to Github.
+Once these are set up, your project will be **automatically deployed** whenever new commits to the `develop` branch are pushed to Github.

 Production deploys from the `main` branch use the same set of environment variables, just with `PRODUCTION` instead of `STAGING` int the names.
 The list of those variables follow: